Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

 parDdosLock    | No       | Resource Lock Configuration for DDoS Plan.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
-parAzFirewallEnabled | No       | Switch to enable/disable Azure Firewall deployment. parAzFirewallName | No       | Azure Firewall Name. parAzFirewallPoliciesEnabled | No       | Switch to enable/disable Azure Firewall Policies deployment. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name. parAzFirewallTier | No       | Azure Firewall Tier associated with the Firewall to deploy. parAzFirewallIntelMode | No       | The Azure Firewall Threat Intelligence Mode.
+parAzFirewallEnabled | No       | Switch to enable/disable Azure Firewall deployment. parAzFirewallName | No       | Azure Firewall Name. parAzFirewallPoliciesEnabled | No       | Switch to redeploy Azure Firewall Policies deployment. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name. parAzFirewallTier | No       | Azure Firewall Tier associated with the Firewall to deploy. parAzFirewallIntelMode | No       | The Azure Firewall Threat Intelligence Mode.
 If not set, the default value is Alert.